D-Brane Systems in Twisted Holography and SO/Sp Chiral Algebras

 Regarding $Q$-closed operators, gauge invariant functions $f(Z(z;u))$ still pass the test.
 Determinants become:

 Focusing momentarily on the case with $Z^{ab}$ symmetric, we can use our capacity to raise and lower $a,b$ indices with the symplectic form to re-express the right-hand side in the suggestive manner

-with $\psi_{a1} = \psi_a$ and $\psi_{a2} = \psibar_a$, and with $\omega^{ij}$ the $2\times2$ canonical symplectic form.
+with $\psi_{a1} = \psi_a$ and $\psi_{a2} = \psibar_a$, and with $\omega^{ij}$ the $2\times2$ obvious antisymmetric matrix.
 Having introduced the new $i,j$ indices, we might as well let them run from $2$ to $2k$.
-This means the determinant branes became a stack with $2k$ branes.
+This means the determinant branes became dual to a stack with $2k$ branes.
 The anti-symmetric form $\omega^{ij}$, tells us the Chan-Paton bundle on this brane has gauge group $Sp(2k)$.
 Conversely, if $Z^{ab}$ is antisymmetric, the bilinear form pairing $i,j$ indices must be symmetric.
 We set it to be $\delta^{ij}$ w.l.o.g, in which case the determinant operators become